andreaszetter/spiderhiderreal/README.md

-# Example
+# Spider hider
-An example greeter plugin
+This plugin simply removes all spiders i could find in the npc list.